pi43r/conversations-with-computers/Chapters/02_Talking-to-Computers.md

 Even though the chess-playing Turk attracted attention, Wolfgang von Kempelen's scientific interest was in imitating human speech.
 He wrote down his investigations into phonetics in the scripture *Mechanismus der menschlichen Sprache* (Mechanism of Human Speech) and built an apparatus with bellows, rubber hoses, and a wooden nose with which it was possible to produce basic phonemes.

 Among those influenced by Kempelen's book was a German tinkerer named Joseph Faber, who demonstrated his own mechanically constructed speaking machine in 1841.
 It attracted little interest in Germany and was presented and improved four years later in the United States as the Wonderful Talking Machine.
 This machine, as described by author David Lindsay, consisted of a bizarre-looking talking head[^2] that spoke in a strange ghostly tone while Faber manipulated it with foot pedals and a keyboard[^3].
-For the inventor, the machine did not lead to the financial success he had hoped for, though it was presented as the *Euphonia* in London, where it at least delighted the father of telephone inventor Alexander Graham Bell and served as the boy's inspiration for his first talking machine.[^4]
+For the inventor, the machine did not lead to the financial success he had hoped for, though it was presented as the *Euphonia* in London, where it at least delighted the father of telephone inventor Alexander Graham Bell and served as the boy's inspiration for his first talking machine.

+The Euphonia also inspired media artist Michael Markert to build *kII (Kempelen 2.0)*, an interactive installation where visitors can playfully control a speech synthesizer by moving, opening, and opening and closing their hands.
+In doing so, he brings Kempelen's speech apparatus into the 21st century with the help of an 8-bit PIC microcontroller and sensor technology.
+Like Kempelen's apparatus, it alienates the voice, creating mostly meaningless vocal sounds that enable new gesticulatory speech interactions.[^4]

 The development of electricity certainly made new human interactions possible.
 For example, the invention of the telephone and the radio allowed the human voice to be transmitted over long distances.
 To optimize the transmission of speech, Bell Laboratories researched how to digitize the voice, for which they developed the vocoder (voice encoder).
 Demonstrated at the 1939 World's Fair in New York, the *Voder* omitted the speech input and transformation of the vocoder and allowed electrical synthesis of the voice via a console with 15 keys and a foot pedal.[^5] The keyboard was operated by specially trained women and advertised as the _robot speaker_ in a recording, while it's unclear if they meant the machine or the woman who is speaking through it.